Kujaku no Dance, Dare ga Mita?: Drama

 A live-action television drama adaptation was announced on November 4, 2024.
-The drama features Kenichi Matsuyama and Suzu Hirose in lead roles and premiered on TBS and its affliates on January 24, 2025.
+The drama features Kenichi Matsuyama and Suzu Hirose in lead roles and premiered on TBS and its affiliates on January 24, 2025.
 The theme song for the series is "Elf" by Ado.

 Reception

 The series was ranked third for the second Crea Nighttime Manga Award in 2023.
 It was also ranked fourth in the 2024 edition of Takarajimasha's Kono Manga ga Sugoi! guidebook for the best manga for female readers.